-When addressing homelessness in Orange County, it is natural to ask yourself “Where do I begin?” or, “what can I do when I see someone who is homeless, how can I help?”
+When addressing homelessness in Orange County, it is natural to ask yourself “Where do I begin?” or “What can I do when I see someone who is homeless and how can I help?”
 The first step you can take is referring those in need to the one number they need to call – 211.
 Just like those who would dial 411 for information or 911 for an emergency, 211 is a lifeline.

-As the third largest and second-most densely populated county in California, Orange County has long outgrown its agricultural roots and recent reputation as a wealthy suburb.
-With a high cost of living (42.8% above the national average) made worse by a severe lack of affordable housing, many of Orange County residents struggle to meet life’s most basic needs.
-According to the 2015 Point-in-Time Count, 4,500 people are homeless each night in Orange County.
+As the third largest and second most densely populated county in California, Orange County has long outgrown its agricultural roots and recent reputation as a wealthy suburb.
+With a high cost of living (42.8% above the national average) worsened by a severe lack of affordable housing, many Orange County residents struggle to meet life’s most basic needs.
+According to the 2017 Point-in-Time Count, 4,800 people are homeless each night in Orange County.

 Here at 211OC, we have three core initiatives that help to strengthen the region’s safety net of services.
 We: